-Lynn T. Simon, M.D. serves as President of Clinical Operations and Chief Medical Officer.
-She has leadership responsibilities for all aspects of clinical operations, including quality and safety, clinical service lines, nursing, case management and post-acute services, including inpatient rehabilitation, skilled nursing and behavioral health.
-She also oversees medical staff relations, physician practice management, clinical informatics, telemedicine initiatives, and corporate support areas such as pharmacy and clinical documentation improvement.
-Upon joining us in 2010 and until she assumed her current position in January 2014, Dr. Simon served as Senior Vice President and Chief Quality Officer.
+Lynn T. Simon, M.D. serves as President, Healthcare Innovation and Chief Medical Officer.
+She is responsible for identifying and building innovative capabilities that create better patient experiences, improve care delivery and outcomes, and streamline workflows for clinicians, caregivers and support teams.
+Upon joining us in 2010 and until January 2014, Dr. Simon served as Senior Vice President and Chief Quality Officer.
 She serves on the board of directors of Ascend Learning, LLC, a leading provider of educational content, software and analytics to institutions, students and employers in healthcare and other high-growth, licensure-driven professions, and also serves on its audit committee.
 Dr. Simon also served on the board of directors of Kindred Healthcare, Inc., a provider of post-acute care services, and on its audit committee and its quality of care and patient outcomes committee, from November 2016 until Kindred's acquisition by a consortium led by Humana, Inc., in July 2018.
 Prior to joining us, Dr. Simon served as vice president of medical affairs at Jewish Hospital in Louisville, Kentucky from 2004 to 2005 and as senior vice president and chief medical officer of Jewish Hospital & St. Mary's HealthCare from 2005 to 2010, following the merger of Jewish Hospital and St. Mary's HealthCare.
 She was a full-time practicing neurologist in Louisville, Kentucky from 1989 until 2005.
 She has a medical degree from the University of Louisville and a master's degree in business administration from Bellarmine University in Louisville, Kentucky.
 Dr. Simon has been named to Modern Healthcare's 50 Most Influential Physician Executives and Leaders list and Modern Healthcare's biennial Top 25 Women in Healthcare list on multiple occasions.

 Justin D. Pitt serves as Executive Vice President, General Counsel and Assistant Secretary.
 He joined us in 2009 as Litigation Counsel after several years of private practice as a litigator and lobbyist to the Tennessee General Assembly.
 In 2017, he was promoted to Senior Vice President and Chief Litigation Counsel.
 In that role, he served as our primary counsel for litigation, managed care, reimbursement and other legal matters and also oversaw the operations of the legal and government relations departments.
-He was promoted to Executive Vice President, General Counsel and Assistant Secretary effective March 1, 2022.
-Mr. Pitt serves as a member of the American Health Lawyers Association and on the Federation of American Hospitals' Medicaid and Managed Care Committee.
-He is a Fellow of the Nashville Health Care Council and a member of the Leaders Council of the Legal Services Corporation, the largest funder of civil legal aid for low income Americans in the United States.
-Mr. Pitt also serves on the boards of various non-profit organizations including One Willco and The Village at Glencliff, which provides medical respite and bridge housing for those experiencing homelessness.
+He was promoted to Executive Vice President, General Counsel and Assistant Secretary in March 2022.
+Mr. Pitt serves as a member of the American Health Lawyers Association and as member of the board of governors of the Federation of American Hospitals.
+He is a fellow of the Nashville Health Care Council and a member of the Leaders Council of the Legal Services Corporation, the largest funder of civil legal aid for low income Americans in the United States.
+Mr. Pitt is also a member of the board of trustees of Cumberland University in Lebanon, Tennessee.
 He received his law degree, Order of the Coif, from Washington University School of Law, where he was a William Webster Fellow.